Early Cancer Warning Signs: 5 Symptoms You Shouldn't Ignore

 - Metastasis, or spreading from where a cancer started

 If you’re experiencing pain that doesn’t go away — and you’re not sure where it came from — your doctor can help with the best next steps.

 Our skin is the largest organ of our body and can be a window into our overall health.
-Jaundice (yellowing of eyes or fingertips) is one symptom that could suggest a possible infection.
-Whether the cause is cancer or a more routine infection, you should get it checked out.
+Jaundice (yellowing of eyes or fingertips) is one symptom that could suggest a possible infection or cancer.
+Contact your doctor if you notice any signs of jaundice.

 Changes in moles can also be cause for concern.
 Call your doctor if a mole: